TelegraphResearch/TelegraphResearch/_includes/reports/fobo/growth.md

 ## Future Funding

 We did not account for the jump in revenue that would occur when FOBO enters a new market.
-Instead, we chose to quantify how long it would take to enter the San Franciso Bay market.
+Instead, we chose to quantify how long it would take to enter the San Francisco Bay market.
 Based on our model, it will cost FOBO approximately $500,000 to enter the San Francisco Bay market before reaching profitability in September.
 Thus, the most important conclusion from our model was the cost to enter a new market.

 We assumed that this cost after launch to enter the San Francisco Bay market would be approximately equal for future markets.
 Thus, we predict that FOBO will raise an approximately $2 million Series A funding round before July at an $8 Million valuation.
-This money will fuel the expansion to four additional markets, which we predict are Austin, Los Angeles, Chicago, Seattle.
+This money will fuel the expansion to four additional markets, which we predict will be Austin, Los Angeles, Chicago, Seattle.